Hisyeo/Hisyeo.github.io/docs/intro.md

 - **Neutrality**, words are sourced from all world languages proportional to the square root of their world population of L1 speakers.
 Many people who would come to learn Hisyëö may have a small anchor of familiarity within the lexicon.
-Additionally, the grammar is considered an analytic isolating language like it's forebears [Kokanu](https://www.kokanu.com/) and [Toki Pona](https://tokipona.org).
+Additionally, the grammar is considered an analytic isolating language like its forebears [Kokanu](https://www.kokanu.com/) and [Toki Pona](https://tokipona.org).
 The grammar is largely based on Kokanu's (which bears some resemblance to *its* forebear, Toki Pona) but a few things have been